Giuliana Benetton

 Giuliana Benetton (born 8 July 1937) is an Italian billionaire businesswoman, one of the co-founders of Benetton Group, the Italian fashion brand.

 In May 2015, Forbes estimated the net worth of Giuliana Benetton and each of her three siblings at US$2.9 billion.

+Career

+Benetton started her business with her three brothers.
+She knitted sweaters that her brother Luciano delivered on his bicycle.
+As of today, the company consists of a network of 6,000 stores in 120 countries, operated by independent partners, generating a turnover of more than €2 billion a year.

+Personal life

-She is married with four children and lives in Treviso, Italy.
+Benetton is married with four children and lives in Treviso, Italy.